The Extent and Nature of Heritage Protection

 |Registered Parks and Gardens||1,635|

 Sites may be ‘inscribed’ by UNESCO for their Outstanding Universal Value.
 They greatly vary in size from one building, like the Tower of London, to large tracts of land, like Hadrian’s Wall and the whole of the City of Bath.

 Development in a World Heritage Site, within its buffer zone, if it has one, or affecting its setting, is subject to consideration in planning applications, but no additional consent is required solely as a result of this designation.

 World Heritage Sites invariably comprise one or more buildings and sites with their own designations each of which brings additional protection that goes with that designation.

-Buildings, structures, earthworks, buried remains and the like can be scheduled as monuments by the Secretary of State (for Culture, Media and Sport) if they are of national importance for their historic, architectural, traditional, artistic or archaeological interest.
+Buildings, structures, earthworks, buried remains and the like can be scheduled as monuments by the Secretary of State (for Digital, Culture, Media and Sport) if they are of national importance for their historic, architectural, traditional, artistic or archaeological interest.
 The designation cannot be applied to a building in use as a dwelling (unless the person living there is employed as a caretaker of the site) or to an ecclesiastical building in ecclesiastical use.
 Buildings in use for other purposes may be scheduled.

 A few buildings are both scheduled and listed.
 In such a case the scheduled monument statutory regime applies and the listed building regime does not.

 Scheduled monument consent is required for works to repair, alter, add to, destroy or damage a scheduled monument, although some limited categories of works that fall within various statutorily defined classes do not require consent.
 In practice this means that the great majority of any works planned for a scheduled monument, however light-touch, will require consent.
 It may be a criminal offence to fail to obtain consent when needed.